rollcredits/ts-error-as-value/README.md

 ---

 ## withResult
-*Function which wraps another function and returns an Err result if the wrapped function throws an error, oran Ok result if the wrapped function does not.*
+*One downside to using a system where errors are treated as values in javascript is that you have no control over whether a third party dependency will throw errors or not.
+As a result, we need a way to wrap functions that can throw errors and force them to return a result for us.*

-One downside to using a system where errors are treated as values in javascript is that you have no control over whether a third party dependency will throw errors or not.
-As a result, we need a way to wrap functions that can throw errors and force them to return a result for us.
+withResult is a function which wraps another function and returns an `Err` result if the wrapped function throws an error, or an `Ok` result if the wrapped function does not.
 ```ts
 import somePkg from "package-that-throws-errors";